-Many people ask about the size and specifications of the servers.
-The size of the servers is not measured in weight.
-We measure it in units (U’s).
-There are servers which are 1U, 2U, 4U and so on.
-1U is equal to 1.75 inches.
-That’s the height of the server.
-It is very important to note that the power of the server doesn’t increase with its size.
-You may have a 4U server which is 4 times slower than a 1U server.
-The same applies for home workstations and laptops.
-Your laptop may be much more powerful than your much bigger workstation.
-Let me show you some examples of servers in different sizes.
+It is imperative to note the server power does not increase with the bigger size.
+You may have a 4U server, which is 4 times slower than a 1U server.
+The same applies to home workstations and laptops.
+Your laptop may be much more powerful than your bigger workstation.
+Here are some examples of servers of different sizes.

 Where do Servers Live?

 Servers reside in huge facilities with military-grade security called datacenters.

 In a typical datacenter, you will find spacious rooms with advanced cooling mechanisms to ensure good operational temperature.
 The room consists of big cabinets, each cabinet is made up of racks, and the rack, in turn, houses numerous server machines.

 Among other things, datacenters ensure a controlled environment that aims to provide constant uptime and reliability.
 Outside access is restricted, and many facilities utilize advanced security mechanisms, like fingerprints, biometric data, and more.